The Archeological Resources Preservation Act, or ARPA, is the grand-daddy of the laws that protect artifacts. You need to understand what ARPA is.

 There is also another law that follows on the heels of ARPA.
 The National Historic Preservation Act.

 Basically, if you are detecting in Massachusetts, on State Lands, do not dig any item that you believe is older than 100 years.
 If you want to detect on private property, then be sure you get written permission from the landowner.

-For detecting in Massachusetts town, village and city parks, you'll need to check with those local officials.
+If you want to detect in Massachusetts town, village and city parks, you'll need to check with those local officials.
 Each of these have their own rules, laws, or ordinances.
 There are also

 Do not let the laws scare you from enjoying the hobby.

 If you are a metal detectorist, or you are thinking of beginning the hobby, but afraid of all the laws and restrictions against the hobby, do not give into the beauracracy.
 If you do quit, that means the lawmakers win.